JuliaDataScience/JuliaDataScience/contents/data_vis_makie.md

 `Makie.jl` deals with arrays (@sec:array), such as vectors and matrices.
 This makes `Makie.jl` capable of dealing with any tabular data and especially `DataFrames` as we covered in @sec:dataframes.
-Moreover, it uses special point types, i.e. `Point2f` and `Point3f` which come in handy when defining vectores of points in 2d or 3d space.
+Moreover, it uses special point types, i.e. `Point2f` and `Point3f` which come in handy when defining vectors of points in 2d or 3d space.

 Like many plotting packages, the code is split into multiple packages.
 `Makie.jl` is the front end package that defines all plotting functions required to create plot objects.